jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 In a real econometrics article we would include a model of OLS and one for each fixed effect combination.
 This is so that we can discuss potential bias in the model.
 I've uploaded each regression output in the project branch, but I'll only touch on OLS and our final multi-way fixed effects model here in the readme.

 ### OLS

+OLS doesn't really tell us anything as we aren't exploiting any variation.
+Our key variables of interest are temp6_12 and tempSQ (highlighted).
+Since our coefficient is negative for temperature, meaning that as temperature increases, runners become faster, we can be certain that there is some bias in the model because this is not the sign we would expect.
+Additionally, because of this bias we cannot tell anything from the quadratic term.

 ``` stata
 reg seconds age isMale temp6_12sq overall divplace sexplace temp0_6 temp6_12 temp12_18 temp18_24
 dew0_6 dew6_12 dew12_18 dew18_24 humidity0_6 humidity6_12 humidity12_18 humidity18_24